 Budget

-Budget is the term used to measure the total time and money a company has available to invest in a project or event.
+Budget is the event planning word used to measure the total time and money a company has available to invest in a project or event.
 It’s one of the most important parts of event planning and management.

 Catering

-Catering is the provision of food and drink at a social event or other gathering, typically as a professional service.
+Catering means the provision of food and drink at a social event or other gathering, typically as a professional service.
 Another word for catering is foodservice, event waiting or event serving.

 Customer Relationship Management (CRM)